Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A braided interpretation of crossed products

-where we use the definition of~$\xi_{1,2}$ (equalities 1 and 5), the naturality of~$c$ (equality 2), the definition of right $H$-module algebra for~$B$ (equality 3) and that of right $H$-comodule for~$C$ (equality 4).
-The reader is advised to draw diagrams in order to better follow the verifications.
+We used the definition of~$\xi_{1,2}$ (steps 1 and 5), the naturality of~$c$ (2), the definition of right $H$-module algebra for~$B$ (3) and that of right $H$-comodule for~$C$ (4).
+The easiest way to follow this proof is to draw diagrams! \item Similarly, the naturality of the~$\xi$ w.r.t. the units follows from the naturality of~$c$ and from the definition of $H$-(co)module algebras. \end{itemize}